 4. Though you think it may not, the temperature in your bedroom can affect how well you sleep at night.
 Keep your room cool in order to rest well.
 What room temperature are most cool in?
 Many sleep best in a slightly cool room, this is around 65° F or 18° C; adequate ventilation also is a contributing factor to sleep success.
 Note that if a bedroom is too cold or too hot, this may interfere with quality sleep also.

-5. Those commercials for Sleepys – The Mattress Professionals is not just another gimmick, there actually is some truth to the claim that is being presented.
+5. Those commercials for Sleepys – The Mattress Professionals are not just another gimmick.
+There actually is some truth to the claim that is being presented.
 When selecting your bed, make sure it is comfortable.
 How do I determine this?
 You should have enough room to turn and stretch with comfort.
-If you are satisfied with your mattress and sometimes awake with an aching or a sore back, you may need to purchase a completely new pillow, one that provides more or less support.
+If you are satisfied with your mattress and sometimes awake with an aching or a sore back, you may need to purchase a new pillow, one that provides more or less support.

 Feeling Your Absolute Best

-How does my sleep averages compare to others?
+How do my sleep averages compare with others?
 According to the National Institutes of Health, the average adult sleeps fewer than seven hours each night.
-As with many things, sleep requirements vary from person to person, but most healthy adults need between seven and a half to nine hours of sleep per night, in order to function at their best.
+As with many things, sleep requirements vary from person to person.
+But, most healthy adults need between seven and a half to nine hours of sleep per night in order to function at their best.
 Nonetheless, there is a huge, huge difference between the amount of sleep you can get by on and the amount you actually need to function properly.
 Do you feel a yawn coming on?